servo/book/src/hacking/building-for-android.md

         --tag "google_apis" \
         --abi "arm64-v8a
     ```
+2. Enable the hardware keyboard.
+   Open `~/.android/avd/Servo.avd/config.ini` and change `hw.keyboard = no` to `hw.keyboard = yes`.
-2. Launch the emulator
+4. Launch the emulator
    ```
    $ANDROID_SDK_ROOT/emulator/emulator -avd servo -netdelay none -no-snapshot
    ```
-3. Install Servo on the emulator:
+5. Install Servo on the emulator:
    ```
     ./mach install -r
    ```
-4. Start Servo by tapping the Servo icon on your launcher screen.
+6. Start Servo by tapping the Servo icon on your launcher screen.

 ## Installing on a physical device